Inusho/CursorGuard/README.md

 CursorGuard is a Windows desktop application designed to lock your mouse cursor to a specific application window.
 This is particularly useful for gaming, helping to prevent the mouse cursor from accidentally moving outside the game window, which can cause the game to lose focus, minimize, or click on other applications.

+**Important Requirement:** This application requires the **.NET 9 Desktop Runtime** to be installed on your system.
+If you don't have it, please download and install it from [Microsoft's .NET Download Page](https://dotnet.microsoft.com/download/dotnet/9.0) (select the ".NET Desktop Runtime" for your Windows version).

 ### Features

 *   **Cursor Lock:** Lock your mouse cursor within the bounds of the currently active window.